 - Premier Cru - Climbing the classification ladder to the upper echelons of Burgundy's best wines with 10% of the production is the appellation designation of Premier Cru.
 Meaning "First Growth," Premier Cru refers to wines that have been grown in smaller, AOC defined and well-reputed vineyards to spotlight esteemed terroir (dubbed "Climat" in Burgundy).
 Labels often carry the shorthand designate "1er Cru" an abbreviation for Premier Cru.
 These wines are perfect when it's time to splurge, they typically start in the $60 range on the low end and work well into the $100+ price point fairly quickly.

 - Grand Cru - Representing the top 1% of Burgundy's best wine offerings, with just over 30 vineyards ranked Grand Cru in the Côte d'Or, the Grand Cru wines command international attention.
-The most famous Grand Cru from Burgundy is undoubtedly Domaine de la Romanée-Conti which can easily ask $5,000-$12,000 per bottle on auction sites.
+The most famous Grand Cru from Burgundy is undoubtedly Domaine de la Romanée-Conti which can easily ask $5,000 to $12,000 per bottle on auction sites.

 Burgundy's Wine History